pablofs20/UMU-MISP-FL/README.md

 For this experiment, we use several partitions of the [ToN-IoT dataset](https://research.unsw.edu.au/projects/toniot-datasets), one per configured client.
 Each partition, representing the data which would belong to a specific organization, is used by a producer (see `producer.py`) to feed the MISP server on one side, creating and uploading MISP events which contain one or multiple dataset instances, encoded as MISP objects.
-On the other side, a consumer module will periodically ask the MISP server for new events and, once it has enough data, will register against the FL aggregator that will be running from the beginning of the whole process (see `aggregator.py`).
+On the other side, a consumer module will periodically ask the MISP server for new events and, once it has enough data, will register against the FL aggregator that is meant to be running from the beginning of the whole process (see `aggregator.py`).
 When the number of clients connected to the aggregator is equal or higher than 2, the FL process begins and a ML model is trained collaboratively by the registered clients.
 Finally, this model is pushed back to the MISP server as an event with an attachment containing the ML model, from where it is shared to other domains.
 This workflow can be consulted in detail in the following sequence diagrams: